Assets Invested In Active ETFs Listed Globally Reach A New Record Of $63.60 Billion At The End Of September 2017

 All dollar values are in U.S. Dollars unless otherwise noted.

-ETFGI, a leading independent research and consultancy firm on trends in the global ETF/ETP ecosystem, reported today that assets invested in Active ETFs/ETPs listed globally have increase 44.9% in the first 9 months of the year to reach a new record of $63.60 Bn at the end of September 2017, according to ETFGI’s September 2017 Active ETF and ETP industry insights report an annual paid for research subscription service.
+ETFGI, a leading independent research and consultancy firm on trends in the global ETF/ETP ecosystem, reported today that assets invested in Active ETFs/ETPs listed globally have increase 44.9% in the first 9 months of the year to reach a new record of US$63.60 Bn at the end of September, according to ETFGI’s September 2017 Active ETF and ETP industry insights report an annual paid for research subscription service.

-In September 2017, active ETFs/ETPs gathered a record level of $1.88 Bn in net inflows marking the 33 consecutive months of net inflows and a record level of $18.38 Bn in year to date net inflows which is greater than the $4.77 Bn in net inflows at this point last year and $10.06 Bn more than the $8.32 Bn net inflows gathered in all 2016.
-According to Deborah Fuhr, Managing Partner and co-founder of ETFGI:
+In September 2017, active ETFs/ETPs gathered a record level of US$1.88 Bn in net inflows marking 33 consecutive months of net inflows and a record level of US$18.38 Bn in year to date net inflows which is greater than the US$4.77 Bn in net inflows at this point last year and US$10.06 Bn more than the US$8.32 Bn net inflows gathered in all 2016.

-64.3% of the global assets in active ETFs/ETPs are invested in 194 active products that are domiciled and listed in the United States.
-71.6% of the assets in active ETFs/ETPs are invested in 122 active fixed income products.
+64.3% of the global assets in active ETFs/ETPs are invested in the 194 active products that are domiciled and listed in the United States.
+71.6% of the assets in active ETFs/ETPs are invested in the 122 active fixed income products.

-First Trust gathered the largest net ETF/ETP inflows in September with $428 Mn, followed by PowerShares with $394 Mn and SPDR ETFs with net inflows of $191 Mn.
+First Trust gathered the largest net ETF/ETP inflows in September with US$428 Mn, followed by PowerShares with US$394 Mn and SPDR ETFs with net inflows of US$191 Mn.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.